-With the discovery that skin cells can be directly transformed into brain cells, it has been proven that the "identity" of our body cells is not permanently fixed.
+With the discovery that skin cells can be converted directly into brain cells, it has been proven that the "identity" of our body cells is not permanently fixed.

 But when brain cells no longer know for sure that they are brain cells and slip into an "identity crisis", it becomes problematic - they can divide uncontrollably or lose their function, with consequences such as cancer or neuropsychiatric diseases.